Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

 Let's recap where ``remake`` is in the process of running the Makefile.
-The first thing that seems to be done is that the ``Makefile`` dependencies need to checked.
+The first thing that seems to be done is that the ``Makefile`` dependencies need to be checked.
 A dependency of ``Makefile`` is ``Makefile.in`` and that in turn depends on target ``aclocal.m4``.
 We have now stepped into and stopped at that target.
-At the ``remake<3>`` prompt then before checking for the dependencies of ``aclocal.m4``.
+So, at the ``remake<3>`` prompt we have not yet checked the dependencies of ``aclocal.m4``.

-You can see this dependency nesting that got us to this state using the :ref:`backtrace <backtrace>` command:
+You can see the dependency nesting that got us to this state using the :ref:`backtrace <backtrace>` command:

 .. code:: console